centminmod/optimise-images/readme.md

 * You can control nice and ionice priorities for the conversion and resize processes via variables `NICEOPT='-n 10'` and `IONICEOPT='-c2 -n7'` to either set a higher or lower priority.
 * [profile-age & optimise-age Mode](examples/age-170817.md) allows you to filter and limit profiling and optimisation of images by image timestamp age.
 * [optimise-cron & optimise-cron-age Mode](examples/cron-170817.md) for use in cronjob scheduled runs which removes the post-optimisation profile routine run to save time.
+* [ADD_COMMENT variable](examples/skip-optimised-images-180817.md) for optional variable when enabled `ADD_COMMENT='y'`, the script's ImageMagick routine will add to optimised images a comment = `optimised` marking optimised images.
+This will allow subsequent re-runs of script to detect the comment = `optimised` and skip re-optimising of the previously optimised image and only optimise unoptimised images.
+This will speed up the optimisation process on re-runs.

 Requirements
 ===============